 Solar Credits Scheme

-Figures based on sample STC price of $39.
-Actual STC price will reflect a market linked transfer rate.
-STC price subject to regular change.
+* The value of the right to create the STCs is based on a sample right to create STC price of $39.
+The actual price will reflect a market linked transfer rate and is subject to regular change.